-- Minimize harm from gambling to individuals, families, and communities while serving the good of the Commonwealth and gaming licensees. - Promote best and promising responsible gaming practices in all aspects of licensee activities. - Utilize principles of responsible gaming in introducing all new and emerging technologies.
+- Minimize the effects of gambling harm on individuals, families, and communities while serving the good of the Commonwealth and gaming licensees. - Promote best and promising responsible gaming practices in all aspects of gaming licensee activities. - Utilize principles of responsible gaming in introducing all new and emerging technologies.

-RESEARCH OBJECTIVES7:
+RESEARCH OBJECTIVES:

-- Inform best practice in responsible gaming strategies and methods, problem gambling treatment and prevention, and responsible gaming messaging. - Create and translate knowledge to support evidence-informed decision making about gambling policy and regulation.
+- Inform best practice in responsible gaming strategies and methods, problem gambling prevention and treatment, and responsible gaming messaging. - Create and translate knowledge to support evidence-informed decision-making about gambling policy and regulation.